shwina/still-magic/_chapters_en/index.md

 Your program must follow the style rules in PEP-8.

-### [s:libs](#CHAPTER): Create and Install a Package

-1. Reorganize the code for `combine` so that it has two files:
-    -   `combine.py` contains a single function called `combine` that takes two lists of lists containing data read from CSV files and keyword arguments corresponding to command-line options and produces a list of lists with the combined tables.
-    -   `main.py` contains a single function called `main` that parses command-line parameters, reads data, calls the `combine` functions, and writes the output.
-2. Create a Pip package that will install `combine` so that it can be used as a utility function and as command-line tool.
-3. Add documentation strings to `combine` so that `pydoc` generates a reasonable page.
-4. Test your package by installing it in a virtual environment called `combine-test`.

 ### [s:automate](#CHAPTER): Automating a Small Project

 The directory `occupancy` contains data files and scripts